 #11: Cervical Cancer

 This is a serious condition in which you may have some spotting or unusual coloured discharge at random times.
 You may also notice that your discharge is foul-smelling.

 What’s the moral of this story?
 If you detect any changes in your menstrual cycle, or usual discharge, please visit your doctor.

 It may be nothing, but it could also be a serious problem.
 It’s worth getting checked out.

 #12: Hormonal Birth Control

-If you’re on hormonal birth control, you may notice some dark spotting mid-cycle.
+If you’re a woman on hormonal birth control, you may notice some dark spotting mid-cycle.
 This is because you might have a thinner uterine lining and may not get a regular period.
 Instead, you could just have some dark spotting.
-It can sometimes look like black vaginal discharge.
+It can sometimes look like black discharge.

 Learn more about Vaginal Discharge